T-cakes/PANDSproject/README.md

 ![alt text](https://github.com/T-cakes/PANDSproject/blob/main/histogram/Petal%20Width.png)

-The data from these histograms provide a good presentation of how each measure of the plants group up.
+The data from these histograms provide a good presentation of how each measurement of the plants group up.

 The <b>Iris-Setosa</b> seems to be the smallest in most categories apart from <i>sepal width</i> of which it is the largest.